 Construction Liability Claim – Personal Injury

-MUSCOGEE COUNTY, Ga., ― May 6, 2020 ― C. Brent Wardrop and Ryan C. Meade partners in the Atlanta office of Quintairos, Prieto, Wood & Boyer, P.A., were granted motion for summary judgment and dismissal with prejudice for their client in a construction liability and personal injury claim seeking over $1 million in damages.
+MUSCOGEE COUNTY, Ga., ― May 6, 2020 ― C. Brent Wardrop , a partner in the Atlanta office of Quintairos, Prieto, Wood & Boyer, P.A., was granted a motion for summary judgment and dismissal with prejudice for client in a construction liability and personal injury claim seeking over $1 million in damages.

 Plaintiff was an air conditioning and heating contractor engaged to install equipment in a new residential construction in Muscogee County, Georgia.
 QPWB’s client was the home builder who hired the Plaintiff to install the equipment.
 Plaintiff alleged that when he ascended a pull-down attic staircase to conduct the installation on June 27, 2014, the staircase collapsed on him, causing substantial injuries totaling nearly $200,000.
 Plaintiff’s wife added a claim for loss of consortium.
 Both Plaintiffs sought more than $1 million in damages.